Vets-Who-Code/windows-dev-guide/README.md

 Once you enter your token the first time, it can be stored via [Git Credential Manager (GCM)](https://github.com/GitCredentialManager/git-credential-manager) so you won't have to authenticate yourself each time.

 You can have Git installed in WSL and also in Windows at the same time.
-[Git for Windows](https://gitforwindows.org/) includes GCM and is the preferred way to install it.
+[Git for Windows](https://gitforwindows.org/) includes GCM.

 <p align="center">
 <img src="images/gcm.png" alt="Windows Git Installer Menu" />